dotnet/docs-maui/docs/migration/uwp-projects.md

 ## Changes to MSBuild properties

-While upgrading your app, it's recommended to remove the following UWP MSBuild properties from your project file:
+While upgrading your project, it's recommended to remove the following UWP MSBuild properties from your project file:

 - `WindowsXamlEnableOverview`
 - `AppxPackageSigningEnabled`
 - `GenerateAssemblyInfo`.

-You'll also need to specify the platform architectures in the target project with the following .NET runtime identifiers:
+You'll also need to ensure that the platform architectures in the target project are specified with the following .NET runtime identifiers:

 ```xml
 <PropertyGroup>